London Youth Choir Big Bursary Challenge

 What success will look like

-Witnessing, through registration records, up to 30 apprentices from primary schools in high areas of deprivation attending LYC workshops and rehearsals on a weekly basis
+Witnessing, through registration records, up to 30 apprentices from primary schools in areas of high deprivation attending LYC workshops and rehearsals on a weekly basis

 Inspire these young musical apprentices and nurture their love of singing

 Activities» Provide opportunities for them to work with leading choral practitioners